English (United States)

 T × respiratory rate.
 The rate setting depends on how much mandatory ventilation is desired.

-Rationale: Inspiratory time influences oxygenation, and expiratory time influences ventilation.
+Rationale: Inspiratory time influences oxygenation, and expiratory time influences carbon dioxide elimination.

-Do not interrupt the ventilator circuit (e.g., during suctioning) for children on higher levels of PEEP; doing so may cause a significant loss of FRC.
+Do not interrupt the ventilator circuit (e.g., during suctioning) for a patient on higher levels of PEEP; doing so may cause a significant loss of FRC.

-In the volume-controlled mode, the child’s lung compliance may cause variable PIP.
-Set the high-pressure alarm per the organization’s practice above the child’s PIP to protect the lungs from sudden changes in resistance or compliance.
+In the volume-controlled mode, the patient’s lung compliance may cause variable PIP.
+Set the high-pressure alarm per the organization’s practice, above the patient’s PIP to protect the lungs from sudden changes in resistance or compliance.

 Rationale: Increased intrathoracic positive pressure may reduce venous return and cardiac output.
 Likewise, positive pressure may cause pneumothorax, which may also decrease cardiac output.

-Rationale: Asynchrony causes increased work of breathing and distress.
-Asynchrony in a small child is commonly associated with flow regulation; access to flow and speed of delivery influence the child’s ability to breathe comfortably.
+Rationale: Asynchrony causes increased WOB and distress.
+Asynchrony in a small patient is commonly associated with flow regulation; access to flow and speed of delivery influence the patient’s ability to breathe comfortably.

 Rationale: Changes in oxygen flow may occur from the oxygen source; auto-PEEP may also occur.
 Body temperature can be significantly altered by the temperature of inspired gas.